shamgold/Project-2/README.md

 1. What is the highest correlation and at what time lag for…

   a.
 Wind Speed?
+Max correlation is 0.289 at 672 lag.
   b.
 Rain Rate?
+Max correlation in 0.238 at 43 lag.

 2. What patterns do you see in the monthly averages?